 When I lived in Italy, I’d spend every free summer weekend seaside, but it would often just be a quick jaunt to the nearest beach.
 Classic places like the Amalfi Coast towns are reserved for more extensive vacations (like in August when most Italians take holiday), even for Italians.

 Positano is a place whose mere mention gets people all wanderlusty as they picture the turquoise water, the cliffside town, the umbrella-clad beach, and some of the most postcard-perfect views anywhere.
-And the history—a laid back southern Italian fishing town frequented by A-listers of days past—makes it that much more glam.
+And the history—a laid-back southern Italian fishing town frequented by A-listers of days past—makes it much more glam.

 Stay At A Splurge-Worthy Positano Hotel

 Positano is not the place to look for a hotel deal.
 Sure, you can find something affordable at the right time of year, but it’s worth saving up to go all out and enjoy the legendary hotels along this stretch of the Italian coast.
 Visitors have different priorities, from all-out relaxation to exploring Positano attractions, so, of course, you’ll want your lodging to meet your needs.

 On a recent trip to Positano, we splurged as in rented a storied villa—Torre Di Clavel—where Picasso and Depero (aka the artist who designed the original Campari label) used to hang.
 I could go on and on about Torre Di Clavel—how it is the only watch guard tower on the Amalfi Coast with geometric architecture, thanks to the Egyptologist-owner; how there are secret passageways and underwater caves; or how chef Nicola and I would cook together daily, be it a cinnamon ciambelle or eggplant parmigiana.